MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/01/devtools.md

 ![Experimental feature.](../../media/2020/06/experimental-tag-14px.msft.png)

-The [Advanced Perceptual Contrast Algorithm (APCA)](https://w3c.github.io/silver/guidelines/methods/Method-font-characteristic-contrast.html) replaces the [AA](https://www.w3.org/WAI/WCAG21/quickref#contrast-minimum)/[AAA](https://www.w3.org/WAI/WCAG21/quickref#contrast-enhanced) guidelines contrast ratio in the [Color Picker](../../../accessibility/color-picker.md).
+The [Advanced Perceptual Contrast Algorithm (APCA)](https://w3c.github.io/silver/guidelines/methods/Method-font-characteristic-contrast.html) replaces the [AA](https://www.w3.org/WAI/WCAG21/quickref#contrast-minimum)/[AAA](https://www.w3.org/WAI/WCAG21/quickref#contrast-enhanced) guidelines contrast ratio in the Color Picker.
+The Color Picker is used in the **Styles** tab in the **Elements** tool.

 APCA is a new way to compute contrast.
 It is based on modern research on color perception.
 Compared to AA/AAA guidelines, APCA is more context-dependent.
 The contrast is calculated based on the following spatial properties of the text, color, and context.

 *  Spatial properties of text that include font weight and size.
 *  Spatial properties of color that include perceived contrast between text and background.